sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 ## Closing Thoughts / Future Plans

 Think I'm going to try to stop tinkering and... just use it to write some thoughts on for a bit?
+One project might be installing and learning [TLP](https://linrunner.de/tlp/) to try to boost the battery life.

 I am kind of bummed that I didn't give Debian a shot.
 But that'll a good project for some point in the future.

+I don't know if I'd _buy_ an X40?
+It looks like they go for anywhere [between $30 and $120+ on eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=ibm+thinkpad+x220&_sacat=0&LH_TitleDesc=0&_odkw=ibm+thinkpad+x230&_osacat=0) as I write this.
+I'd peruse [r/thinkpad](https://www.reddit.com/r/thinkpad/) and [r/LinuxOnThinkPad](https://www.reddit.com/r/LinuxOnThinkpad/) a bit first before buying.

 [Let me know](https://octodon.social/@schlink) if you have any suggestions!